San Fernando Valley Japanese American Community Center

 Picture

 During World War II, Japanese Americans were collected and removed from the west coast and interned in concentraion camps called relocation camps for three years during 1942-1945.
 Upon returning to the valley, they lived in trailer parks and tar paper houses located in a part of Burbank now called Sun Valley.
 The Pioneers raised $150,000 during this difficult period rebuilding their lives.
-Also, farmers donated their entire treasury to the project as it was clear that we needed to build a Community Center.
+Also, farmers donated their entire treasury to the project as it was clear that a Community Center was needed to support the families.

 December 12, 1959: